 Although we know chess to be just a game and not a sport, the International Olympic Committee and over 100 countries have indeed recognized chess as a sport.
 This decision sparked many heated debates and some individuals argue that the lack of physical activity prohibits chess from being a sport.

 Since there is no athletics or physical exertion involved, why do some professional players consider chess to be a sport even though some players have never set foot in a gym?
 Shouldn’t chess be merely a board game?

-Let’s have a deeper look into some of these arguments to find out the answers.
+Let’s have a deeper look at some of these arguments to find out the answers.

 Here are ten great reasons why chess could be considered a sport and not just a board game.

 1. Sportsmanship is practiced before and after the game

 Like most of your favorite sports such as football, boxing, or even tennis, chess players practice sportsmanship and are encouraged to show deep respect for their opponent before and after every match through a handshake.

 Even the smallest breach of the chess rules and etiquette can result in the postponement of a game.
 If you have a losing position, storming off from a game out of anger and disgust is not keeping with the etiquette of the game and can even result in future penalties.

 Almost every sport has its etiquette and behavior code and chess is just the same.
 In most chess tournaments, players are not allowed to:

 - Tip the board out of frustration and storm off.